Timeline for the six Stratford railway stations text by Dean Robinson

 It received the Prince of Wales when he stopped in Stratford in 1860 on his cross-Canada tour.
 He became King Edward VII in 1901.

 This station remained in service until 1867.
-It was torn down after the GTR built a new one east of Nile Street and south of the present station, on Shakespeare Street.
+It was torn down after the GTR built a new one on the Corner of Nile Street and Railway Avenue, north of the present station, on Shakespeare Street.
 See Shakespeare Street

 No. 2-1856-Nelson Street

-The second station, at the corner of St. David and Nelson streets, had no connection to the Grand Trunk Railway.
+The second station, near the corner of Railway Ave. and Nelson streets, had no connection to the Grand Trunk Railway.
 Rather, it belonged to the Buffalo and Lake Huron Railway (B&LH) and welcomed its first locomotive on Dec.
-8, 1856 (see Nelson Street).
+8, 1856 (see Nelson Street) .Presumed to have been a single storey frame structure.
+The building would have contained a passenger waiting room along with office and freight areas.
+The B&LH lands in 1871 were redeveloped in their entirety for the GTR locomotive shops.
+No trace remains of the station

 Stratford-Perth Archives